DaVarga/slingxdcc/README.md

     $ npm install
     $ node app.js

-or via NPM
+or via NPM:

     # npm install -g slingxdcc

+Make sure you config your downloads folder!
+Then start via:

-    $ slingxdcc start
+    $ slingxdcc

 Point your browser to localhost:3000